jakedem/Route-App-Flutter/README.md

 #Conclusion
 That's it!
-This is how the  daily route planner application works..
+This is how the  daily route planner application works.
 #Link to the git repository
 https://github.com/jakedem/Route-App-Flutter